Terms / Conditions & FAQ’s for commissioning a shoot with Tanya Zouev Photography.

 Shoots can take place in our custom-built studio, on site or on location.

-We provide colour and tonally graded TIFF and JPEG files for consistency and quality, and give each image a quick spot to remove any particularly obvious dust.
+We provide colour and tonally graded TIFF, JPEG or PSD files for consistency and quality, and give each image a light retouch to remove any particularly obvious dust and flaws.
 Any retouching outside of this is considered out of scope and will be quoted on a per-file basis.
 We provide medium and high level retouching as well as digital compositing services.

-Whilst your chef may be able cook some amazing food for your guests, cooking for the camera is completely different.
+Whilst your chef may be able cook some amazing food for your guests and customers, cooking for the camera is completely different.
 Unless experienced with cooking food for shoots, chefs are accustomed to plating up from one angle only.
-The camera sees food from many different angles and it needs to be plated up accordingly.
+The camera sees food differently from the human eye and it needs to be plated up accordingly.
 Many foods behave in unexpected ways under the camera creating issues for inexperienced stylists.
 For example, meat often takes on a bluish hue and needs to be cooked a certain way to compensate for this.
 Many vegetables need to be undercooked and handled in a specific manner in order to keep their colour and hold their shape.
 An experienced food stylist will know how to do this.
 Exceptions to this are where a chef has plenty of experience in working on food photography shoots in which case we look forward to working with them.

 This is also best left to the stylist as they will hand select ingredients that are of a photographic standard.
 They will ensure that ingredients are blemish free, the right size and quantity that will be suitable for photography.
 This will also reduce the chance of additional retouching costs required to fix imperfect and damaged produce.

-Sometimes yes.
+In most cases yes.
 Whilst we have a large collection of backgrounds in the studio that clients are welcome to utilise, often backgrounds need to be sourced specifically for your shoot.
-These, like any other prop need to be sourced, hired or made.
+These, like any other prop needs to be sourced, hired or at times, be custom made.